-If you don’t have credit card points, but need to save money on airfare, I recommend checking The Flight Deal?& Airfare Watchdog each day and setting up a free account with Scott’s Cheap Flights.?
-I was alerted to some cheap Ireland airfares on The Flight Deal and kept looking at kayak.com using their low-fare calendar EVERY DAY for weeks.
+If you don’t have credit card points but need to save money on airfare, I recommend a subscription to Fare Drop or Scott’s Cheap Flights.
+For this Ireland trip, I was alerted to some cheap Ireland airfares on The Flight Deal and kept looking at kayak.com using their low-fare calendar EVERY DAY for weeks.
 Google Flights is also a handy tool for checking the cheapest dates for travel.

 Tip: Use an incognito browser when looking for flights.

-Each Airbnb was 3+ bedrooms.?
+Each Airbnb had 3+ bedrooms.
 This allowed us plenty of space to spread out and relax.
 Having a kitchen helped save on dinners and prepare picnic lunches.

-Buying groceries in Ireland saved us on eating out.?
+Buying groceries in Ireland saved us from eating out.
 In Kinsale, we walked to a local grocery for some frozen pizzas and cereal (ahh, the taste of home!
-Lol)!?
-We made one big trip to ALDI in Killorglin and stocked up for our 4-night stay exploring the Ring of Kerry and Dingle Peninsula.?
-This allowed us to pack picnic lunches each day and eat in a few nights.?
-As a side note, I found the European ALDI to be way more fun than her USA counterpart and offering a lot more prepackaged refrigerated foods to enjoy!?
+Lol)!
+We made one big trip to ALDI in Killorglin and stocked up for our 4-night stay exploring the Ring of Kerry and Dingle Peninsula.
+This allowed us to pack picnic lunches each day and eat in a few nights.
+As a side note, I found the European ALDI to be way more fun than her USA counterpart – it offered a lot more prepackaged refrigerated foods to enjoy!
 They also sold sponge cake (a personal fave from my time in Australia).

-Holy car rental fees!?
-Renting a car in Ireland?takes a chunk of?your road trip budget!?
-The cost of the CDW and theft insurance (an absolute MUST when visiting Ireland), we also had to rent 2 car seats for our youngest kiddos.?
-While most Americans are not comfortable driving a manual – we opted for one!?
+Holy car rental fees!
+Renting a car in Ireland takes a chunk of your road trip budget!
+On top of the cost of the CDW and theft insurance (an absolute MUST when visiting Ireland), we also had to rent 2 car seats for our youngest kiddos.
+While most Americans are not comfortable driving a manual – we opted for one!
 I can’t imagine how expensive an automatic car would have set us back.

-Gas (petrol) is expensive, BUT Ireland is small and we rented a diesel.
+Gas (petrol) was expensive, BUT Ireland is small and we rented a diesel.

-Expect to spend a Euro or two every time you park in a downtown area.?
-Leaving and arriving into Dublin airport, you’ll pay an electronic toll on the outer belt.?
-We also got hit with a 9 Euro fee for disposing of trash at our last Airbnb.?
-Make sure you keep one and two Euro coins on hand for parking!
+Expect to spend a Euro or two every time you park in a downtown area.
+Leaving and arriving at Dublin airport, you’ll pay an electronic toll on the outer belt.
+We also got hit with a 9 Euro fee for disposing of trash at our last Airbnb.
+Make sure you keep one or two Euro coins on hand for parking!